You are here

 Sanctions will be in line with the University Judicial Code.

-In cases of violations, the operations of the organizations/group will be reviewed by the Director of Student Standards and the national organization may be involved where applicable.
+In cases of violations, the operations of the organizations/group will be reviewed by the Dean of Students and the national organization may be involved where applicable.
 A statement of expectations and guidelines will be developed for the organization to follow.
-Official warnings for minor violations, in cases where no previous disciplinary record is indicated, may be issued by the Director of Student Standards.
+Official warnings for minor violations, in cases where no previous disciplinary record is indicated, may be issued by the Dean of Students.

 Any student who participates in hazing is subject to the University Judicial system and may be suspended or expelled from the university.
 Hazing is a criminal offense.
 Any student who participates in hazing may be arrested and prosecuted.
 Convictions may result in applicable penalty under the Pennsylvania Crimes Code.